-Costs are £10 including parking and programme or £15 for a two-day ticket.
+Costs are likely to be £10 for one day including parking and programme or £15 for a two-day ticket.
 Accompanied children are free and there is no entrance charge for essential carers accompanying wheelchair users either.

-Additional tickets and costs - Tickets for Workshops will be available on the Information Desk at Woolfest.
-Details of these are on the separate Workshops and demonstrations page and you are advised to book tickets as soon as possible on entry as places are limited for the Workshops.
+Additional tickets and costs - Tickets for Workshops will be available online as soon as details are confirmed and then on the Information Desk at Woolfest if there are spare places.
+Details of workshops will be on the separate Workshops and demonstrations page and you are advised to book tickets as soon as possible as places are limited for the Workshops.
 Please also note that the venue for the Workshops is up a flight of stairs and there is no lift - we apologise for this limited access.

 Tickets for Friday evening's Giant Knit and Spin In (light refreshments included - tea, coffee and cake) will be available on the Information Desk too.
 As well as the refreshments included in the ticket price, the Watermill Cafe and the Fairfield Restaurant will be open into the evening for those wanting something more substantial.

 Cash - There are no cash facilities at the venue so please come prepared.
 The nearest cash machines are at the nearby service station or in Cockermouth town centre.
 There is a free shuttle bus into Cockermouth running throughout both days of the festival.

 A number of stallholders offer cashback facilities but they are unable to do this unless you make a purchase - their card machines will not allow them just to give cash.
 Those stallholders offering cashback facilities will be shown in the programme.